 A striking landmark in Kolkata, this white-marbled marvel is dedicated to Queen Victoria, and thus named Victoria Memorial.
-The construction of the memorial also intended to mark the power of the British Rule.
-It was built somewhere between 1906 and 1921 by the bank of Hooghly River.
+The construction of the memorial was also intended to mark the power of British Rule.
+It was built somewhere between 1906 and 1921 on the bank of the Hooghly River.

-And today many a tourists visit Victoria Memorial for retreat and rejuvenation.
-Ministry of Culture turned the memorial into a museum; where a collection of sketches, miniatures, paintings, statues, books etc. Buggy ride, house ride and simply unwinding in front of this beauty is a pleasure.
+And today many tourists visit Victoria Memorial for retreat and rejuvenation.
+Ministry of Culture turned the memorial into a museum; where a collection of sketches, miniatures, paintings, statues, books, etc. Buggy ride, house ride and simply unwinding in front of this beauty is a pleasure.

 Dakshineswar Kali Temple

-There is shrine dedicated to Lord Shiva, a temple of Radha Krishna, a shrine of Rani Rashmoni and a bathing ghat near the river, other than the main sanctum of MahaKali.
-The temple is also known for the its association with and stories of Ramakrishna Paramhansa.
+There is a shrine dedicated to Lord Shiva, a temple of Radha Krishna, a shrine of Rani Rashmoni, and a bathing ghat near the river, other than the main sanctum of Mahakali.
+The Dakshineswar Kali Temple is also known for its association with and stories of Ramakrishna Paramhansa.

-Packed with cheers and howls of the crowd Eden Garden is one of the most beautiful and oldest cricket stadiums in the world.
-This is home of Bengal Cricket Team and IPL’s Kolkata Knight Riders.
+Packed with cheers and howls from the crowd Eden Garden is one of the most beautiful and oldest cricket stadiums in the world.
+This is the home of the Bengal Cricket Team and IPL’s Kolkata Knight Riders.
 The capacity of the hall is approximately 120000.

-It also hosts Test matches, One Day International and T20 International Matches, along with different others.
-For the Cricket World Cup of 2011, Eden Garden was put into renovation as per the standards of International Cricket Council.
+It also hosts Test matches, One Day International, and T20 International Matches, along with different others.
+For the Cricket World Cup of 2011, Eden Garden was put into renovation as per the standards of the International Cricket Council.

 The bridge consumed about 26500 tons of steel, of which a generous amount of steel was provided by Tata Steel.
-The Howrah Bridge indeed plays an important role in smooth transportation of Kolkata.
-An evening stroll along the Howrah bridge with refreshing sea breeze caressing your face offering respite from a humid day is definitely one of the top things to do in Kolkata.
+The Howrah Bridge indeed plays an important role in the smooth transportation of Kolkata.
+An evening stroll along the Howrah Bridge with a refreshing sea breeze caressing your face and offering respite from a humid day is definitely one of the top things to do in Kolkata.

 An important pilgrimage spot of Kolkata, Kali Ghat Temple is dedicated to Goddess Kali and this is one of the 51 Peethas of Shakti.
 It is believed that the toe of Dakshayani fell here.
 The Shakti is known as Kalika here and Bhairava is known as Nakulesh.

-The temple has the statue of Goddess Kali with the tongue made of gold.
-It already is an important pilgrimage spot in India, but during the festivals of Kali Puja, Durga Puja, Bengali New Year, Poila Boishakh and Sankranti, the amount of devotees intensifies.
+The temple has the statue of Goddess Kali with a tongue made of gold.
+It already is an important pilgrimage spot in India, but during the festivals of Kali Puja, Durga Puja, Bengali New Year, Poila Boishakh, and Sankranti, the number of devotees intensifies.

 Belur Math Shrine

-Located on the western bank of Hooghly River, this temple is the epicenter of Ramakrishna Movement and the headquarters of Ramakrishna Math and Mission, which was founded by Swami Vivekananda.
+Belur Math Shrine is located on the western bank of the Hooghly River, this temple is the epicenter of the Ramakrishna Movement and the headquarters of Ramakrishna Math and Mission, which was founded by Swami Vivekananda.
 No wonder this structure is an architectural landmark and ranks as one of the top things to do in Kolkata.

 Marble Palace is a mansion in Kolkata known for its marble walls and floors.
-It is made of Neo-classical style of architecture with an open courtyard.
-The mansion today exhibits a collection of western sculptures, Victorian furniture, paintings, chandeliers, clocks etc. Next to the palace is the Marble Palace Zoo, the first one opened in India.
-You can spot peacocks, storks, cranes, monkey, deer, pelicans and hornbills inside it.
+It is made of a Neo-classical style of architecture with an open courtyard.
+The mansion today exhibits a collection of Western sculptures, Victorian furniture, paintings, chandeliers, clocks, etc. Next to the palace is the Marble Palace Zoo, the first one opened in India.
+You can spot peacocks, storks, cranes, monkeys, deer, pelicans, and hornbills inside it.

-The largest and oldest museum of India, Indian Museum of Kolkata exhibits a rare collection of armor, ornaments, fossils, mummies, skeleton, Mughal painting and antiques.
-There collection has been divided into six sections, viz.
-Art, Anthropology, Geology, Archeology, Zoology and Economic Botany.
+The largest and oldest museum in India, Indian Museum of Kolkata exhibits a rare collection of armor, ornaments, fossils, mummies, skeletons, Mughal paintings, and antiques.
+Their collection has been divided into six sections, viz.
+Art, Anthropology, Geology, Archeology, Zoology, and Economic Botany.
 The museum is open all days a week, (except Monday), from 10:00 Am to 5:00 Pm.
-Entry charges for Indian Museum are: Indians is INR 10 and for Foreign Nationals, INR 150.
+Entry charges for Indian Museum are: Indians are INR 10 and for Foreign Nationals, INR 150.

 To gorge yourself with your favorite meal, head to Park Street; a plush location of Kolkata where you can find amazing eateries for that perfect dinner you have been looking forward to.
 Witness the vibrant Kolkata Nightlife here.

-The place has been a stage for popular musicians like Mocambo, Blue Fix and Trinca’s.
-Apart from restaurants Park Street have 5-star hotels and clubs which make it a numero uno entertainment hub of Kolkata.
+The place has been a stage for popular musicians like Mocambo, Blue Fix, and Trinca.
+Apart from restaurants Park Street has 5-star hotels and clubs which make it a numero uno entertainment hub of Kolkata.

 Built by the Industrialist Birla family this Hindu Temple is an important pilgrimage spot in Kolkata.
 The main temple is dedicated to Lord Krishna and Goddess Radha.
 Other temples inside the complex are dedicated to Goddess Durga and Lord Shiva.

-On the eastern banks of Hooghly River, Fort William was built during the early years of Bengal Presidency.
+On the eastern banks of the Hooghly River, Fort William was built during the early years of the Bengal Presidency.
 The fort has been named after King William III of England and Ireland.

 St. Paul’s Cathedral

-Sundar means beautiful, and Ban means forest; and Sundarbans of Kolkata totally justify its name.
-Covering 10000 sq km, this protected forest is densely carpeted with mangrove and is amongst the largest tiger reserves in India.
+Sundar means beautiful, and Ban means forest, and Sundarbans of Kolkata totally justify its name.
+Covering 10000 sq km, this protected forest is densely carpeted with mangroves and is amongst the largest tiger reserves in India.
 UNESCO entitled this natural area as a World Heritage Site.

 [ Plan Your Short Escape to Sunderbans ]

-Tagore house is the house of the eminent poet and the writer of Indian National Anthem, Rabindranath Tagore.
-Here you can stumble upon some really inspiring quotes by the man himself that might set fire in you.
-Then there is an exhibition of paintings, photographs and belongings of the legend.
+Tagore house is the house of the eminent poet and the writer of the Indian National Anthem, Rabindranath Tagore.
+Here you can stumble upon some really inspiring quotes by the man himself that might set fire to you.
+Then there is an exhibition of paintings, photographs, and belongings of the legend.